Quantitatively analyze your qualitative digital experience data to create a virtuous cycle for digital product improvements.

 What you need is a systemized approach—and the right tools.

 The drawback to quantitative data is that much can be lost in translation.
-Important nuances missed and in that absence of information, the quantitative can play tricks on our pattern-recognizing brains.
-We can see things that just aren't there—just like how we can see faces in objects.
+Important nuances missed and in that absence of information like reviewing user sessions, the quantitative can play tricks on our pattern-recognizing brains.

 The major problem with qualitative research methods is that they occur at the individual level.
 Qualitatively researching every user who visits your site is impossible.
 You could never do it, nor would it be useful.